inet-framework/inet/doc/src/users-guide/ch-network-nodes.rst

 Inheritance
 ~~~~~~~~~~~

-Inheritance can be use to derive new, specialized node types from
+Inheritance can be used to derive new, specialized node types from
 existing ones.
 A derived NED type may add new parameters, gates,
-submodules or connections, and may set inherited unassigned parameters
+submodules, or connections, and may set inherited unassigned parameters
 to specific values.

-For example, :ned:`WirelessHost` is derived from :ned:`StandardHost` in
-the following way:
+For example, :ned:`WirelessHost` is derived from :ned:`StandardHost` in the following way:

 .. code-block:: ned